PhilipK13/blog/README.md

 13. You're all set!
 You can now access the application at http://localhost
 14. You can also access the local mailpit instance at http://localhost:8025

+# While Running

+Optional efficiency booster is to setup an alias for the sail command.
+You can follow this [link](https://laravel.com/docs/10.x/sail#configuring-a-shell-alias) to set it up.

+Another important piece of info is that any commands need to be prefixed with the sail command as that's how the instance is running.

 If there are any issues feel free to reach out to me.

 You can also reference Laravels extensive documentation [here](https://laravel.com/docs/10.x/sail)